moneychien19/note-meta-blueprint-500-101/advanced-matching.md

 ## Troubleshooting with the Pixel Helper
 The Pixel Helper indicates when advanced matching parameters have successfully been transmitted.

+However, an indication that the advanced matching parameters have not been successfully transmitted may suggest that the customer value sent may be invalid or incorrectly formatted.

 For instance, you send static values from example code such as `"{{email}}"` for the em field where the `{{email}}` should have been the real email address instead.